ntxuva/ntxuva-7.x-1.0/README.md

 The locations where problems can exist were previously mapped by the MOPA team.
 You can submit problems related to waste containers or to a neighbourhood quarter.

-A service on the MOPA API provides the USSD interface with all available locations (http://www.mopa.co.mz/georeport/v2/locations.json).
+A service on the MOPA API provides the USSD interface with [all available locations](http://www.mopa.co.mz/georeport/v2/locations.json).
 The USSD menu dynamically adapts to the locations provided by the API.

 **Technology stack**